ivankocienski/PlaceCal-Handbook/README.md

 # Welcome to PlaceCal

-PlaceCal is a partnership of community organisations, charities, social housing providers, government services, health providers, and citizens.
+PlaceCal is a holistic social and technical toolkit designed to to improve the quality, quantity and accessibility of community data.
+This helps to make smarter, more resilient and better connected neighbourhoods that work for everyone: especially people left behind by the "digital divide".

 ![Neighbourhood scene](https://placecal.org/assets/presentation/desktop/std-6-ad7612ff48a04e768458efb0bd215ceffc6feb4f55f4a76381217532ae5ea2c6.png)

-We're working together to improve the quality, quantity and accessibility of community data to make smarter and better connected neighbourhoods that work for everyone.
+It's run by a partnership of community organisations, charities, social housing providers, government services, health providers, and citizens working together to reduce social isolation, encourage active citizenship, and create simple and effective information sources for neighbourhood wellness.

 ![PlaceCal connecting everything up](https://placecal.org/assets/presentation/desktop/std-7-e138a7da65c84b34ccbeea69d859041a4cdd8114675f550f9d984b57728dd3e4.png)

 PlaceCal works by training and supporting organisations to publish their information, creating and supporting local resident-led partnerships, and providing the PlaceCal platform to manage it all.

-**[Picture: training and support, partnerships, platform]**
+**\[Picture: training and support, partnerships, platform\]**

 This holistic approach to community asset mapping creates a low social capital social network for real world interaction: a radically decentralised, transparent initative managed directly by it's citizens.
+PlaceCal provides free and open source tools, training, expertiese and support that enables communities to own and manage their own information.

 ## What it is

 Together, we've created a community events calendar that helps people find out everything that's happening near them, all in one place.

 It's especially aimed at helping people find out about the small local events that can be hard to discover: the coffee mornings, sewing groups, computer classes and gardening groups that might be just around the corner but have little or no budget for promotion.